gawen/tornalet/README.md

 ## Howto

+To install tornalet, you can clone this repository or use PyPI:

+    easy_install tornalet
+    pip install tornalet

 To enable tornale, prefix each of your handler's method the decorator ``@tornalet.tornalet``.

 Then decorate with ``tornalet.asyncify`` each of your *blocking* function.
 This will make your function asynchronous.